r1551z/Statistical-Knowledge/other methods of dealing with survival analysis.md

 ## logistic regressors
 http://www.cs.cornell.edu/~cnyu/papers/nips11_survival.pdf
-(Learning Patient-Specific Cancer Survival Distributions as a Sequence of Dependent Regressors 2011)
+(Learning Patient-Specific Cancer Survival Distributions as a Sequence of Dependent Regressors 2011) It proposed a multi-task logistic regression (MTLR) method to estimate p(T>t_j|X) at each given time point; the time point could be 1-60 month, 1-10 year, etc. Method force the logistic regressors to be dependent.
+It targets the accuracy of predicted time.

 ## Randome survival forest
 https://arxiv.org/pdf/0811.1645.pdf